Sphex nudus

 Behavior

-Females hunt specifically for Camptonotus carolinensis, paralyzing with and transporting it to nest entrance.
+Females hunt specifically for Camptonotus carolinensis, paralyzing prey with sting and transporting it to nest entrance.
 Prey is deposited at nest threshold while female inspects burrow interior, then retrieved and dragged inside.
 This stereotyped sequence has been experimentally demonstrated to be highly persistent even when interrupted.
 Nesting observed in loose dirt substrates including barn floors.

 Ecological Role